grapa-dev/grapa/README.md

 "5.54"==(5.54).str(); | true

 ### $STR
-ASCII only - unicode will eventually be added.
-Can initalize with either double quotes or single quotes - which is easier than escaping a string that includes a quoted string - such as "this 'is' a test", or 'this "is" a test'. $STR inherits the $obj class - see $obj for functions supported.
+ASCII only - Unicode will eventually be added.
+Can initialize with either double quotes or single quotes - which is easier than escaping a string that includes a quoted string - such as "this 'is' a test", or 'this "is" a test'. $STR inherits the $obj class - see $obj for functions supported.

 Examples:
 Commands | Results